A1 Motorbike Insurance

 If you are over 17 and want to ride an A1 class motorcycle, you’ll need a valid license with provisional motorcycle entitlement.

 Next, you’ll need to complete your CBT (compulsory basic training).
-Once you’ve completed your CBT, you can ride your A1 class bike with L plates on the road until your CBT expires.
+Once you’ve completed the CBT, you can ride an A1 class bike with L plates on the road until your CBT expires.

 You cannot take pillions or ride on motorways during this stage.